Combined J.D./LL.M. degrees and other options for New York Law School J.D. students

 For more information please visit: Recent Graduates Program.

-Standard Graduate Studies.
-New York Law School graduate degree programs are open to qualified lawyers who hold a J.D. degree from an ABA accredited law school or an equivalent foreign law degree.
+Graduate Studies.
+New York Law School’s LL.M. in Taxation graduate degree program is open to qualified lawyers who hold a J.D. degree from an ABA accredited law school or an equivalent foreign law degree.
 Graduate degrees may be completed on a full or part-time basis.
-Please see the program websites for further information.

 Visitors Program for J.D.
 Students.
 Qualified students who are enrolled in a J.D. program at another law school may, with the permission of their home institution, spend a summer or one or two semesters visiting at NYLS.
 Visiting J.D. students may participate in the New York Law School Advanced Studies Program and earn advanced standing credit toward an LL.M. degree at New York Law School.